Garland Stancil in 2009

 In 1952, Garland and Doris moved back to Johnston County and Highway 42.
 Garland farmed on halves for Dr. Earp for about 20 years.
 Garland looked after 1,000 hogs and 100 cows.
 The days were long and he did not get Sundays off.

 Garland had a pony for Katie and G.W.
 He built a pony cart and enjoyed taking them for rides along the road.
 One day a car of thoughtless teenagers lit firecrackers and threw them at the pony and cart.
-The pony remained calm but this was the last time Garland took them for a ride on the rode.
+The pony remained calm but this was the last time Garland took them for a ride on the road.

 Harvey died in 1956.
 Garland visited his home after his Pa died.
 He found his Mother sobbing, "I don't have a home anymore, it's Ollie's."

 In his Will, Harvey left the farm to his grandson, Ollie.
-Bertha did not even have a life time right to stay there.
+Bertha did not even have a lifetime right to stay there.
 Ollie wanted to sell the farm, but he also needed operating capital.
 Garland loaned Ollie money and told Ollie that if he couldn't pay the note when due, then Garland would buy the farm.
-Ollie paid the interest on the note one-year, but no principal.
+Ollie paid the interest on the note one year, but no principal.
 Garland got the farm.

-In October of 1965 Garland and Doris started building a house themselves on the farm.
-Vernon Stancil, Mavis' husband did the exterior work on the house.
+In October of 1965, Garland and Doris started building a house themselves on the farm.
+Vernon Stancil, Mavis' husband, did the exterior work on the house.
 His brother Kuther did the inside work.

 Garland kept eight goats for a while to weed his pasture.
 One goat got his head hung in the fence trying to eat tastier weeds and a dog almost killed him before Garland rescued him.